BioBoost/course-linux-essentials/docs/g-scripting/01-basic-shell-scripting/README.md

 ### ❌ DHCP Traffic

-*Create a script that filters DHCP network traffic and output matching MAC-Addresses, IP-Addresses and Hostnames.*
+*Create a script that filters DHCP network traffic and outputs matching MAC-Addresses, IP-Addresses and Hostnames.*

+### ❌ Backups

+*Choose a directory on your system (best to choose one in your home-dir).
+Create a script that archives this directory in a `.tar.gz` tarball file.
+Add a timestamp in the name of the output file.*